 In July 2021, the Company entered into an amendment to the license agreement to confirm the impact of the Business Combination on the license agreement, including clarifying that in connection with the closing of the Business Combination, the Company would pay UCSF a one-time cash payment of approximately \$1.0 million.
 The \$1.0 million payment was made to UCSF in August 2021 in connection with the close of the Business Combination.
 The Company is also required to make cash milestone payments to UCSF upon the completion of certain clinical and regulatory milestones for the licensed products.
-No milestone events occurred during the three months ended March 31, 2023 and March 31, 2022.
+No milestone events occurred during the three and six months ended June 30, 2023 and June 30, 2022.
 The aggregate remaining potential milestone payments are approximately \$375,000.

-The Company pays an annual minimum royalty of \$15,000 to UCSF.
-All license related fees are recorded as research and development expense.
+The Company paid an annual minimum royalty of \$15,000 to UCSF during each of the six months ended June 30, 2023 and 2022.
+All license related fees were recorded as research and development expense.